 Thermal Energy Definition

-A thermal energy is defined as the total energy contained within heat.
+Thermal energy is defined as the total energy contained within the heat.

 Thermal Energy Example